Rico-febrian/elt-dwh-for-online-bookstore-business/README.md

 ---

 # Dataset Overview
-I used a dataset related to an e-travel booking business.
-You can clone this repository to access the full dataset: [pactravel-dataset]()
+I used a dataset related to an online bookstore business.
+You can clone this repository to access the full dataset: [pacbook-dataset](https://github.com/ihdarsyd/pacbook_store)

 ---